 A staff member may remove items, which may be used to disrupt or interfere with the educational process, from the pupil's possession.
-Contraband, including tobacco and electronic cigarette materials, may be destroyed by school administration or designee.
+Contraband, including tobacco and electronic cigarette materials (including vapes & vape products) may be destroyed by school administration or designee.

-School officials may seize and destroy illegal substances determined by proper school or legal authorities to be a prohibited.
+School officials may seize and destroy illegal substances determined by proper school or legal authorities to be prohibited items.